 GEI will perform sub-slab air sampling in first floor, and outdoor areas of the building where previous sub-slab depressurization system remedial efforts were completed.
-Three sub-slab samples (SV-1 SV-2, and SV-3) per the NYSDOH guidelines, sub-slab samples will be obtained from a central location away from the foundation footings and from soil or aggregate immediately below the basement slab of the building.
+Three sub-slab samples (SV-1, SV-2, and SV-3) per the NYSDOH guidelines, sub-slab samples will be obtained from a central location away from the foundation footings and from soil or aggregate immediately below the basement slab of the building.
+At each of the three sub-slab locations an indoor air sample will be co-located.